-TRICARE offers an all-inclusive, economical health care coverage option that has numerous pharmaceutical benefits, health program options, dental care options and other specific programs.
+TRICARE Program benefits include an all-inclusive, economical health care coverage option that has numerous pharmaceutical benefits, health program options, dental care options and other specific programs.
 This section will provide detailed information on the many services covered by TRICARE.

 TRICARE provides coverage for one all-inclusive ophthalmologic optical exam every two years under the TRICARE Prime program.
 These eye exams can be performed at any TRICARE approved ophthalmologist or optometrist.
 You will not need your primary care provider’s referral for you to visit a TRICARE network provider.
 However, a referral will be needed if you decide to visit a non-TRICARE network provider.
 If you do not submit the referral, the visit could otherwise be declined to be covered by TRICARE.